kevin-labtani/Docker-Kubernetes/README.md

 `docker image prune` will remove all unused images

+`docker container prune` will remove all unused containers

 `docker run --rm IMAGE_NAME/ID` will automatically remove a container when it exits eg. `docker run -p 3000:80 --rm 63dfe`

 `docker images inspect IMAGE_ID` can be used to inspect an image